Sick Pay Rules for Self-Isolation and Restricted Working Due to Coronavirus (Covid-19)

 What should you do?

-At present you would ask the employee for a fit note or health report if their absence exceeded seven days, we expect that in the current situation this requirement will be relaxed to self-certify up to 14 days.
+At present you would ask the employee for a fit note or health report if their absence exceeded seven days, employees who need to isolate due to Coronavirus symptoms can obtain an Isolation note from NHS 111 online

 Ensure you use form SSP1 (with ref 10/19) for employees who are not eligible for SSP, to ensure your they can claim benefits for this period of sickness.